 |Sources: University of California-Davis Integrated Pest Management program, University of Georgia-Augusta Richmond County Extension|

-“With cool-season turfgrasses like the bluegrasses, ryegrasses, and tall fescue, I recommend mowing at the same height (correct or desired height for the turfgrass species) that has been done through the summer and fall,” says Danneberger.
+“With cool-season turf grasses like the blue grasses, rye grasses, and tall fescue, I recommend mowing at the same height that has been done through the summer and fall,” says Karl Danneberger, Ph.D., professor at the Department of Horticulture and Crop Science at The Ohio State University.
 “The key thing is to keep mowing until you no longer are taking off clippings.”

 “On warm-season turfgrasses like Bermudagrass, I would begin to raise the mowing height up a little,” says Danneberger.
-“This would be especially important in the more northern region of its adaptation (ex.Tennessee, Kentucky) going into fall.
+“This would be especially important in the more northern region of its adaptation going into fall.
 A slightly higher height of cut will enhance the plant’s ability to tolerate winter injury a little better.
-Also scalping or mowing short going into winter may inhibit fall photosynthetic activity.”
+Also…mowing short going into winter may inhibit fall photosynthetic activity.”

 Put Proper Mowing Practices First

-Good lawn care practices matter more, the experts say, than trying to get your grass height within a millimeter of some golf-course ideal.
+Tired of all the minutiae?
+Keep this in mind: Good lawn care practices matter more than trying to get your grass height within a millimeter of some golf-course ideal.

 - Keep a mowing frequency that never lets the grass get too tall.
 You want to hit that balance between encouraging root growth (good) and encouraging weed heads to seed (bad).